okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

   <!-- OKTA-128384  -->

-#### Block Insecure Cross-Org Requests to GA
+#### Block Insecure Cross-Org Requests
 Okta blocks cross-org requests that do not meet our security requirements.
-This feature moves from early access (EA) to generally available (GA).
+This feature moves from EA to GA.

   <!-- OKTA-132490  -->

-#### Limit Age of Events to GA
+#### Limit Age of Events
 The events API (`/api/v1/events`) no longer accepts queries for events greater than 180 days old.
 This feature moves from early access (EA) to generally available (GA).

   <!-- OKTA-125424, 120605  -->